ONSdigital/sdx-encrypted-submitter/README.md

 This requires that new keys are generated and added to sdx-decrypt so that this utility does not need knowledge of existing eq and sdx keys.
 To do this we need to generate 2 pairs of keys, one pair that is supplemental to existing eq keys and the other which is supplemental to sdx keys.
-To generate the key pairs we need to create keys with the correct name format .
+To generate the key pairs we need to create keys with the correct name format.
 ```
 sdc-<service>-submission-<key-use>-<key-type>-<version>.pem
 ```
-Where
-<service> is set to 'submitter' for upstream keys and 'sdx' for sdx keys
+Where <service> is set to 'submitter' for upstream keys and 'sdx' for sdx keys.
-Note 'submitter' is used in place of 'eq' so that we do not clash with eq keys.
+*Note 'submitter' is used in place of 'eq' so that we do not clash with eq keys.*
-<key-use> is set to 'signing' for upstream keys and 'encryption' for sdx keys
+<key-use> is set to 'signing' for upstream keys and 'encryption' for sdx keys.
-<key-type> is set to public or private
+<key-type> is set to public or private.
 <version> is set to a version number.
-Note to avoid collisions with sdx keys the sdx version number starts at 1000
+Note to avoid collisions with sdx keys the sdx version number starts at 1000.

 ```
 openssl genrsa out <private_key_name>.pem 4096